 First, try asking the building contractor or architect for referrals.
-Most of the time, they are obliged to recommend structural engineers they have worked with in the past with effective results.
+Most of the time, they have to recommend structural engineers they have worked with in the past with effective results.

 Furthermore, if you think you’ve found the perfect structural engineering company in California for your single-family home renovation, it does not hurt to carry out a background check on them; analyze their reviews and speak to their previous clients to see how they handled their project.

-Either you decide to use a small or major structural engineering company in California, make sure you have a discussion with the structural engineer that will be assigned to work on your project; verify that they are licensed, experienced in the type of single-family renovation you want to undertake and also confirm that they are enthusiastic to work on your home renovation.
+You may decide to use a small or major structural engineering company in California.
+In any case, make sure you have a discussion with the structural engineer who will work on your project.
+You should verify that they have licenses and have experience in the type of single-family renovation you want to undertake.
+Also, confirm that they are enthusiastic to work on your home renovation.

 How much do they cost?

 The cost you pay actually depends on the technicality of the assessment you want them to carry out.
-Most structural engineers get paid either based on an hourly rate, a lump sum or a fraction of the overall renovation cost.
+Most structural engineers receive their payments either on an hourly rate, a lump sum, or a fraction of the overall renovation cost.

 The average hourly rate is about $120 but you can pay up to $200/ hour for highly seasoned structural engineers.
-For lump-sum payment, you can pay as low as $300 and as high as $20,000 depending on the scale of the project.
+For lump-sum payment, you can pay as low as $300.
+Also, it may be as high as $20,000 depending on the scale of the project.

 To ensure that you get the best out of your single-family home renovation, ensure that you verify if you need the service of a structural engineer.
-If you need one, get a reliable structural engineering company in California so that you can work with a professional engineer that will ensure that your dream home meets up to the structural integrity requirements.
+If you need one, get a reliable structural engineering company in California.
+This way you can work with a professional engineer that will ensure that your dream home meets up to the structural integrity requirements.